bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   `tabularData` [<any>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Data_types)
 -   `properties` [<string\[\]>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type) Alternate properties for constructing the table.

 Try to construct a table with the columns of the properties of `tabularData` (or use `properties`) and rows of `tabularData` and log it.
-Falls back to just logging the argument if it can’t be parsed as tabular.
+Falls back to just logging the argument if it can't be parsed as tabular.

 ```